-- the development of a stable landform comprised of densified and/or dewatered tailings that are no longer capable of generating a mudflow that can migrate off site during a hypothetical dam breach scenario. - to stabilize the tailings mass so that it does not represent a potential mudrush risk to the underground mining operations.
+- the development of a stable landform comprised of densified and/or dewatered tailings that are no longer capable of generating a mudflow that can migrate off site. - to stabilize the tailings mass so that it does not represent a potential mudrush risk to the underground mining operations.